evilgeniuscreative/korilla-restaurant/README.md

 </details>

-## Part 4: Add receipts
+## Part 4: Searching for receipts

-Add a form that allows you to enter more receipts.
-The form should have a field for each value, and a "submit" button which updates the state.

-You have the choice between making the form fields [controlled components](https://reactjs.org/docs/forms.html) or [uncontrolled components](https://reactjs.org/docs/uncontrolled-components.html).
-There is no right answer.
-Look at both and see which one makes more sense.

-Because there are a lot of fields, try to avoid making an event listener for each input individually.
-See if you can make one event listener handle all of them.

-Note that the toppings field is an array.
-To save some complexity, limit yourself to 3 toppings, and therefore 3 fields.

-## Bonus 1

-Instead of harcoding the toppings fields and limiting yourself to 3, add some buttons that will increase and decrease the number of toppings fields.
-This will allow you to dynamically add an unlimited number of toppings!

-## Bonus 2

 Implement a search field that allows you to search by person.
 The search should automatically update as you type, hiding every receipt that doesn't match the name you're spelling out.
-It should display receipts that are both paid and not paid.

-You'll have to research on your own to figure out how to approach this.

 Hint: Think about how the search will work.
-How do you make something happen when typing?
+How do you make something happen while typing?
 What needs to happen?
-What values are you comparing?
+What values are you searching and comparing?

 ## Plagiarism